Electric 4X4s are coming, like it or not. Rivian, Atlis, Bollinger and others are working on it.

 And a story….

-It is January 10th, 2040.
+It is January 10th, 2050.
 James Smith relaxes in his echair, letting the furniture wrap around his body, contouring itself for comfort and in accordance with the Cloud’s plans for musco-skeletal health.

 James’ room dims, and before him the documentary starts.
 Shapes of vehicles and people take place, high-definition three-dimensional holographic models created by unseen projectors.
 James loves these old cars; Toyota 200 Series, Jeep Wranglers, Nissan Patrol Y62, Land Rover Discoverys…all names from the past, the cars his grandfather knew and loved, each so very different, as they were before the Amalgamation.
+The rumbling noise from the cars seems odd to him and he marvels at how tiny explosions inside a complex engine was once used to propel vehicles.

 While James watches, the Cloud is active.
 The Cloud is never not active.
 It is where James’ life is stored; every movement, communication, idea, vital health statistics are monitored and collected in real time.
-The Cloud knows it all, never forgets, and instantly cross-references its vast data store on James, people like James and his friends to calculate exactly what they all need to do next, or predict moods, opinions and actions.
+The Cloud knows it all, never forgets, and instantly cross-references its vast data store on James, people like James and his friends to calculate exactly what they all need to do next, predict moods, opinions and actions.

-The Cloud is there to help, make life easy, reduce the effort required to live.
-It curates, selects and presents what’s needed for a world view.
-And it is easier for the Cloud now than in the past, as there’s just one Cloud.
-James’ long-dead grandfather used to talk of Facebook, Google, WhatsApp and many more…James thinks having to work with so many different clouds would have been confusing, and he’s happy there’s just one the Cloud these days.
-Life is easier, and that has to be better.
+The Cloud is there to help, make life easy, make life safe, reduce the effort required to live, the BetterLife concept.
+It is easier for the Cloud now than in the past, as there’s just one Cloud.
+James’ long-dead great-grandfather used to talk of Facebook, Google, WhatsApp and many more…James thinks having to work with so many different clouds would have been confusing, and he’s happy there’s just one the Cloud these days.
+There’s just one of most things these days, and that saves time too.

 James watches as a convoy of 4X4s stop, and the occupants get out and crouch beside the tyres.
-He can see that the reason is something about air, but the documentary isn’t clear.
+He can see that the reason is something about air pressure, but the documentary isn’t clear.
 James frowns at the screen and touches his chin — the Cloud notices, pauses the documentary, and attempts to explain.

 “James, the people are reducing air pressure in the tyres for better performance offroad, increasing the surface area of the tyre for improved flotation”.

 That doesn’t make a lot of sense to James, as the group is clearly heading into rocky terrain.
 Fortunately, James has his grandfather to explain.
+He simply asks, as if the old man were next to him.

 “Grandad, what’s going on with the tyre pressures?
 Why do they need to reduce pressures for rocks?

-”Another hologram forms, and the head of James’ grandfather takes shape.
+Another hologram forms, and the head of James’ grandfather takes shape.

 “Hello James.
 The lower air pressure in the tyre softens it, so it better moulds to the uneven surface of the rocks, and there’s less bouncing of the tyres so there’s less shock to the driveline.
 Here’s a photo of my friend driving his GU Patrol on rocks, see that front left tyre?
 All compressed and able to shape itself to the rock thanks to the lower air pressure.”